ericstolly/cipher/chapters/chapter-1-original-infection.md

 ## Chapter 1 (Original Infection)
-This chapter contains the breakdown of the original infection code used by "Cipher-Panel".
+This chapter contains the breakdown of the original infection code used by Cipher-Panel.

 ### Introduction
 The original infection code is a very simple snippet of code that can be inserted into any FiveM script that is used as a payload to download the malicious code.